 - Fudge, a tabletop system has a point based system as one character generation method.
 The other is a totally subjective system, and there are no levels.

-- The Fate system, based on Fudge though having since evolved into its own direction, uses a simple point-buy-ish system that basically involves choosing this many aspects, that many stunts, and usually filling out the slots in an already pre-arranged skill "pyramid" or "column" (such as e.g. one peak skill at maximum, two of the next lower rank, three of the one below that...); there is no one point pool to be split between the different categories here, and some FATE games complicate things in various ways.
+- The FATE system, based on FUDGE though having since evolved into its own direction, uses an essentially simple point-buy-ish system that basically involves choosing this many aspects, that many stunts, and usually filling out the slots in an already pre-arranged skill "pyramid" or "column" (such as e.g. one peak skill at maximum, two of the next lower rank, three of the one below that...); there is no one point pool to be split between the different categories here, and some FATE games complicate things in various ways.

 - The Unisystem, used for games like All Flesh Must Be Eaten, Angel, Buffy the Vampire Slayer, Conspiracy X, Witchcraft, and various others.